SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

 ## 2.2.6 Working with transactions
 ## 2.2.7 Working with a catalog

-1. The catalog table used by SQLite are started with `sqlite_*`, e.g., `sqlite_master`.
+1. The catalog table used by SQLite are named in `sqlite_*`, e.g., `sqlite_master`.

-   Users are not allowedd to drop or modify it.
+   Users are not allowedd to drop or modify it, or create index on it.

    ```shell
    $ litecli -D :memory: